fdietze/sabuni/readme.md

 ## Goals

-* Focused on Scala, but also works well for Java
+* Focused on Scala, Java, Dart and Kotlin
 * Light with high contrast, useful for working with daylight or outside
 * Semantic highlighting
     * Make mutability (currently only vars) visible